WhatTheGif/WhatTheGif/README.md

 1. Fork and Clone repo locally
 2. Add .env file in root directory and include the following key-value pairs
    <code>
-   - API_KEY= "YOUR GIPHY API KEY"
+   - API_KEY= // YOUR GIPHY API KEY
-   - REACT_APP_CLIENT_ID= "YOUR GOOGLE CLIENT ID for OAuth - not necessary if GoogleOAuth page is not rendered"
+   - REACT_APP_CLIENT_ID= "// YOUR GOOGLE CLIENT ID for OAuth - not necessary if GoogleOAuth page is not rendered
    - NODE_ENV=production
      </code>
 3. Find your computer's IPAddress (IPv4) (Check out this link to go to your network - https://osxdaily.com/2011/10/05/find-router-ip-address-mac/)